AakashN2k03/Networking/DAY1.md

 192.168.1.10
 ```

-It contains four sections separated by dots.
+It consists of four sections separated by dots:

 ```text
 192 .
 168 .
 1 .
 10